uli385899/My-Projects-Portfolio/Medium-Lab.md

   I again modified the scan with its last addition with using a service scan (-sV) on top of UDP.

-  ## Results
+  ## Service Scan Results

   <img src="https://github.com/uli385899/My-Projects-Portfolio/blob/main/.assets/nmap-medium-3.png">

-  The service version running on the DNS server is the resulting banner, that being a HTB flag.
+  The service version running on the DNS server is the banner, that being a HTB flag.

   <hr>